For teaching purposes:

 This lady was no queen, and she did not found a dynasty, but she may have been a priestess.
 Her "name" tells us in no uncertain terms that the time of the Goddess was over, for ever.

 With the breakdown of the old order, the Great Goddess of our ancestors was fractured into a plethora of more or less significant goddesses, some of which were given sex changes, others became warriors or witches, most were married off to the new sky-gods and god-kings and placed in subservient positions.
 Human characters and weaknesses of all sorts were assigned to recently invented gods and goddesses, from alcoholism to cruelty, cheating, brawling, weirdness etc. Several fearsome gods were associated with lightning and thunder, gods who walked and rode horses on the clouds and whose swords and spears were lightning bolts.
 This now being the age of writing, many were well documented by the new clergy among the Hittites, Egyptians, Sumerians, Greeks and Romans..
 For all their temporary prominence, the newly created pantheon left no impression upon the population that had been unable to forget the loving Goddess of the past.
 In fact the new polytheistic mythology existed only in writing, having been invented by the patriarchal clergy who wanted to destroy the ancient Goddess mythology. and way of life.
 When the new monotheistic religion became established, reportedly by Moses, it had no trouble disposing of the godly weirdoes.
-Even to this day it has not succeeded in eliminating the ancestral Goddess from any of the "converted, or evangelized" populations, not even from the Jews themselves, many of whom still revere their Shekina, and many Roman Catholics pray to Mary.
+Perhaps even to this day it has not succeeded in eliminating the ancestral Goddess from any of the "converted, or evangelized" populations, not even from the Jews themselves, many of whom still revere their Shekina, while Roman Catholics and others revere the mother of Jesus: Mary.

 It was the Luvian priesthood in Kizzuwadna which had the original idea of turning all the attributes of the Goddess' faith inside out, creating a negative image of the old religion, in their switch to patriarchy.
 They then decided to accept this negative image of the ancient gylanic faith as their own male-controlled polytheistic religion.
 In doing so they changed the attractive holistic character of the old faith into dualism, which meant the introduction of confrontation and discord into all aspects of life.
 The foundation was thus laid for the well-organized and aggressive woman-despising, proto-Judaic religion.
 Where this happened is not yet clear, but it was probably in Nerik, an important Luvian cult-town in the Hittite province of Kizzuwadna, Anatolia.
 The priesthood's library of clay tablets has apparently been found in Nerik, but Nyland (2001) has not been able to learn anything about the find.
 When the tablets are published, we may know more.
 Who the Luvian priests were that decided to invert every aspect of the ancient faith, is not yet known, but the process they set in motion is still with us today.
 Their main goal is expressed in the word "armageddon", ar.-.ma-age-ed.-.do-on.: